 What are liabilities?

-Liabilities are the obligations of your business.
-This could be money you owe to creditors or suppliers.
-Liabilities include things like accounts payable, loans, salaries, interest, and taxes.
-These will typically be split into either current or long-term liabilities.
+Liabilities are things that your business is obliged to pay in the future.
+This could be money you owe to creditors or suppliers, or things like loan repayments and interest, employee salaries, and taxes.
+Like assets, these will typically be split into either current or long-term liabilities.